Wanda Morgan: Golf career

-In late May 1935 Morgan won the Womens Amateur Championship at Royal County Down.
+In late May 1935 Morgan won the Women's Amateur Championship at Royal County Down.
 She finished fourth in the 36-hole qualifying.
 In the quarter-finals she had a close match against Mary Johnson, winning by one hole, and then beat Jessie Anderson 2&1 in the semi-finals.
 She met Pam Barton in the final, winning 3&2.
 In the English championship she reached the quarter-finals before losing by one hole to Sylvia Bailey.

 In March 1936, Morgan was against selected for the Curtis Cup at Gleneagles, played in early May.
 The match resulted in a tie.
 Morgan halved her foursomes match but lost in the singles.
-In the Womens Amateur Championship she met Bridget Newell in the first round, losing 3&1.
+In the Women's Amateur Championship she met Bridget Newell in the first round, losing 3&1.
 Later in the year she played Newell again, in the quarter-finals of the English Women's Amateur Championship at Hayling.
 Morgan won this time and then beat Molly Gourlay in the semi-finals and Phyllis Wade, the 1934 champion, 2&1 in the final, to win the title for the second time.

 Morgan played for England in the 1937 home internationals at Turnberry.
 However they were cancelled, after the first day, following the death of Bridget Newell in Turnberry Hotel.
 Newell had been due to play in the matches.
 She had won her two matches on the first day.
-Morgan lost in the second round of the Womens Amateur Championship to Jean McCulloch.
+Morgan lost in the second round of the Women's Amateur Championship to Jean McCulloch.
 However she retained her English Women's Amateur Championship title, beating Madeleine Fyshe 4&2 in the final at St Enodoc in Cornwall.

 Morgan played in the Women's Home Internationals each year from 1931 to 1937.
 She also played for Britain in the match against France each year from 1931 to 1935.
 She was selected in 1936 but later withdrew.

 In early 1938 Morgan took a paid position with Dunlop which resulted in the loss of her amateur status.
 This severely restricted her playing opportunities, excluding her from the main women's events.
 She was able to play in the Worplesdon Mixed Foursomes, reaching the final in 1938 and, with Eustace Storey, winning the event in 1948.
 In 1949 she was reinstated as an amateur, following a change in her role at the firm.
 She was selected for the England team in the 1950 Women's Home Internationals, but later withdrew.
 She made a final appearance for England in the internationals in 1953.
 England won the title, although Morgan lost all her three matches.
 At the start of 1954, Morgan again lost her amateur status following a change in the rules relating to amateur status.